Octopus AIM VCTs – Breedon

 The Octopus AIM VCTs invested in March 2021 at a price of 200p.
 The self-funded, founder-led business had delivered rapid growth since launch in 2013 and targeted 50% a year revenue growth over 2021–2023.

-Unfortunately, it warned on profits in September 2021 as shipping and freight costs skyrocketed.
+Unfortunately, it warned on profits in September 2021 as shipping and freight costs rocketed.
 In July 2022, the business reported flat sales for the year and a loss.
-Ultimately, In The Style’s board was forced to launch a strategic review in December 2022, and the business was taken private.
+Ultimately, In The Style’s board launched a strategic review in December 2022, and the business was taken private.
 The Octopus AIM VCTs opted to sell its shares at 0.42p.

 Exit track record